dmis-lab/covidAsk/README.md

 * 2020-04-10 with DenSPI (SQuAD) - `dumps/denspi_2020-04-10`
 * 2020-04-10 with DenSPI (SQuAD + NQ) - `dumps/denspi-nq_2020-04-10`

 To make your own phrase dumps with different articles, run `create_dump.sh`.
+If you are going to use one of the provided phrase dumps above, you can skip this part and go to the Hosting section.
 Make sure that the paths for pre-trained DenSPI and pre-processed datasets are pointing the right directories.
 ```bash
 $ ./create_dump.sh
 ```